aspuru-guzik-group/gryffin/docs/source/getting_started.rst

 Getting Started
 ===============

-Get started using Gryffin in your project quickly!
+Integrate Gryffin into your project quickly!

 Installation